Cultivating exceptional legal talent that happens to be diverse

 Volunteer Opportunities

 • HUMAN CAPITAL – Success is multiplied when tasks are divided.
-If you have a conscientious member of your organization who is passionate about improving diversity in the legal profession, please use the form below nominate him or her.
+If you have a conscientious member of your organization who is passionate about improving equity and representation in the legal profession, please use the form below to nominate him or her.

-• FINANCIAL PLEDGE – Pipeline to Practice Foundation, Inc. a tax-exempt non-proit corporation organized under section 501(c)(3) of the Internal Revenue Code.
-All contributions are tax deductible to the full extent of the law.
+• FINANCIAL PLEDGE – Pipeline to Practice Foundation, Inc. is a tax-exempt non-profit charity as defined under section 501(c)(3) of the Internal Revenue Code.
+All contributions are tax-deductible to the full extent of the law.